How To Hide Programs Installed In Windows 10?

 Hide From Uninstall List is a free Windows tool for hiding one or more software stops in Programs and Features and Apps and Features settings.

-Right-click on the program and select Hide from the Programs and Features list
+Right-click on the program and select Hide from the Programs and Features list.

-If you want to hide all programs, click Edit and select Select All.
+To hide all programs, click Edit and select Select All.

 Right-click on the names of the apps you want to hide and select Hide from the Programs and Features list.
-To display the app again, right-click on it and select Show under the Programs and Features list.
+To display the app again, right-click on it and choose Show under the Programs and Features list.